 - Business logic testing must be performed on API level or on the lowest possible level.
 There are important reasons for this:

-- Both iOS and Android applications use REST API services as a backend.
+- Both iOS and Android applications and mobile forms software use REST API services as a backend.
 That means, a single API test increases test coverage for two applications.

 - Atomic API tests require much less effort for implementation comparing to UI scenarios.